Herobrinetsg/gameathon_dominators/README.md

 MouseLook.cs – Controls camera rotation using mouse input

-This system forms the foundation of exploration gameplay, allowing the player to freely move and observe the world from a first-person perspective. we create it all in 24 hr we didn't come with any prebuilt and it is prototype version we didn't do muach graphis also coz time we just show our concept how all works
+This system forms the foundation of exploration gameplay, allowing the player to freely move and observe the world from a first-person perspective.